HuangLab-SYSU/block-emulator/README.md

 Qinde Chen is a Ph.D. student at the School of Software Engineering, Sun Yat-sen University.
 His research interests mainly include blockchain.
 In August 2022, he joined HuangLab and participated in the development of BlockEmulator.

-## Guang Ye

-Guang Ye is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
-His research interests mainly include Blockchain.
-Since joining HuangLab as an undergraduate intern in August 2021, he has participated in the development of BlockEmulator.
-He redesigned and implemented an advanced version of BlockEmulator -- BlockEmulator-X (coming soon).

-## Zhaokang Yin

-Zhaokang Yin is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
-His research interest mainly focuses on blockchain.
-In October 2022, he joined HuangLab to help develop BlockEmulator.

 ## Xiaowen Peng

 Xiaowen Peng received his M.Sc. degree from the School of Computer Science and Engineering at Sun Yat-Sen University in 2023, China.
 His research interests mainly include blockchain.
 In August 2021, he participated in the development of BlockEmulator.